‘Got to happen’: Democrats redouble efforts to secure a deal on spending bill

 While there is broad consensus on certain programs, the majority of the package has yet to be hashed out.

 A particular sticking point has emerged on the topic of health care.
-Sen. Bernard Sanders, a socialist from Vermont who is Senate Budget Committee chairman, is backing a costly expansion of Medicare to cover vision, dental, and hearing services.
+Sen. Bernard Sanders, a socialist from Vermont who is Senate Budget Committee chairman, is backing a costly expansion of Medicare to cover vision, dental, and hearing care.

 Most lawmakers are behind the vision and hearing provisions, mainly because they are inexpensive.
-Expanding dental coverage has not drawn the same enthusiasm because of its price tag, with some fiscal watchdogs saying it run upwards of $250 billion over the next decade.
+Expanding dental coverage has not drawn the same enthusiasm because of its price tag, with some fiscal watchdogs saying it run upward of $250 billion over the next decade.

 Mr. Biden is cognizant of such concerns and has floated a compromise, offering Medicare recipients an $800 voucher annually for dental care.
-The idea remains a tough sell for most Democrats, who say the coronavirus pandemic has exposed serious flaws in health-care coverage.
+The idea remains a tough sell for most Democrats, who say the coronavirus pandemic has exposed serious flaws in health care coverage.

 “One of the most sacrosanct parts of our position over many years, on the Democratic side, is you shouldn’t be using vouchers for these entitlement programs,” said Rep Richard Neal, a Massachusetts Democrat who chairs the House Ways and Means Committee.